 While at the Everglades, there's plenty of things to keep you busy.
 Walk the boardwalks through the interpretive trails, hike the designated areas (don't stray off the trails), kayak or canoe the water wilderness side of the park, or even camp out under the stars!
 Ranger-led tours and activities are highly popular and often afford the best wildlife viewing opportunities as the rangers know all the best spots.

-If, while you're here, you decide to take advantage of the ranger-led programs, here's a few things you should know.
-There are four major programs available year round, though they add more during the high visitor season.
+If, while you're here, you decide to take advantage of the ranger-led programs, here are a few things you should know.
+There are four major programs available year-round, though they add more during the high visitor season.
 The rangers can take you off the "normal" trails and into the real wilderness of the Everglades, allowing you to experience the nature of south Florida even more fully than you could on your own.
-For instance, the Royal Palm programs take you on hike through slough, wading through rivers of grass and marsh, or even go on a hike to a Cold War missile site.
+For instance, the Royal Palm programs take you on a hike through the slough, wading through rivers of grass and marsh, or even go on a hike to a Cold War missile site.
 Other adventures await for bird watchers, bike enthusiasts, and even those who don't want to walk much (there's a tram ride through Shark Valley available)!

 Truly, there's something for everyone in the Everglades.
 From an educational standpoint, it's an extremely significant stretch of land not only for conservation rights but also in terms of environmental stability.
 If you're looking at the Everglades as part of a field trip or educational adventure with a group of students, it's highly recommended that you take advantage of the ranger programs and interpretive information available at the Visitors Centers.
 If you're not here for education's sake, relax and have fun spotting alligators and flamingos in their natural habitat.
 What's cooler than that?